mlang-dev/m/README.md

 # m

-m represents Model, or Mathematics, is a succinct & expressive programming language
+m represents Model, or Mathematics, is to be a most succinct & expressive programming language.
+It supports imperative and functional programming with high performance computing.

 ## build command: